 The construction size of the property itself is 77 metres2 (6 rooms).
 With outside terraces at the back of the house of 20 metres2.

-The village is accessed down an unmade river bed (rambla), which is 5mins drive from the coast and the seaside villages of Casarones and Castillo de Baños (where there are beaches, bars, a shop and a campsite with a swimming pool); and 10 minutes drive along the coast road to the fishing villages of Castell del Ferro and La Mamola (where there are many bars, restaurants, shops, pharmacies, banks, estate agents, doctors, schools, weekly street markets, water sports etc.).
+The village is accessed down an unmade stony river bed (rambla), which is 5 mins drive from the coast and the seaside villages of Casarones and Castillo de Baños (where there are beaches, bars, a shop, a campsite with a swimming pool, a small gym); and 10 minutes drive along the coast road to the fishing villages of Castell del Ferro and La Mamola (where there are many bars, restaurants, shops, a large Dia supermarket, pharmacies, banks, estate agents, doctors, dentist, schools, weekly street markets, water sports etc.).
 There are other ways to access the house, one of which is a fully concreted road, but it’s a longer drive so we personally don’t use it, but it may suit other people more!

 The house has full, legal, paperwork in my name.
 Utilities: